charmainekruger/charmainekruger.github.io/_posts/2020-01-09-iframe-post.md

 Always verify the sender's identity.
 Any window can send a message to any other window, and you have no guarantees that an unknown sender will not send malicious messages.
 Having verified identity, however, you still should always verify the syntax of the received message.
 Otherwise, a security hole in the site you trusted to send only trusted messages could then open a cross-site scripting hole in your site.

+Once you click on the button within the iframe, a iFrameButtonSubmitted event will be pushed into the datalayer:

+So the only thing left to do is to set up a tag that actually sends data to GA once the event appears in the datalayer.
+{: .box-note}
+**Tag Configuration:**<br> Tag type: Event, Category = iframe, Action = Clicked on button_{{Click Text}}, Label = {{Page Path}} <br> Trigger: Custome Event, Event name = iFrameButtonSubmitted <br>

+And that is it, you should see the data flow into your GA realtime view now.

 **Pro's:**
 * postMessage provides a safe means of communication between frames on different domains while still offering protection from cross-site scripting attacks.
 * Current browsers fully support the postMessage method.